Abraham21/personal-blog/content/posts/2020-09-15-my-github-workflow.md

 ## Pull Requests

-For pull requests (PRs), I will describe the changes being made in the PR as well as linking any issues that will be closed.
+Pull requests (PRs) allow other developers to review and approve your work before merging changes.
+In my PRs, I describe changes being made and link relevant issues.
 You can have an issue closed when a PR is merged into the default branch by using a keyword like "closes" or "resolves" and selecting the issue using the # key.
 For example, my PR from **`develop`** to **`main`** would include something like "Closes #1" if I want the issue with the key #1 to be closed.
 I also like to include screenshots of the changes if applicable along with instructions for testing the changes.
 This can be further streamlined if you setup a template for pull requests that developers should follow.
 Moreover, you can look into setting up GitHub Actions if you would like to automate builds, unit tests, and deployments.

 ## Putting It All Together